Know your calls

-When putting a drive together, we tend to place standers in front of and alongside the area being driven.
+Design a Better Drive When putting a drive together, we tend to place standers in front of and alongside the area being driven.
 If you have enough people in your party, position a stander in the rear where the drive originated.
 Deer will often wait for hunters to pass and then sneak back and run off in the opposite direction.

 The Biggest female bass in a lake spawn first, generally at the first full moon after water temperatures warm into the 60s.

 Fish Detectors When you’re fishing a strange body of water and don’t have a clue where to start, locate some fish-eating birds.
 Herons and loons know exactly where to go to find baitfish – and where there is forage, there will be hungry game fish as well.

 No Wonder it’s so skinny What freshwater fish found in North America makes the longest spawning migration?
 The winner, hands down, is the American eel.
 Female eels spend most of their lives in big rivers like the Mississippi.
 When spawning time approaches, they swim downstream to join the males at the river mouth, then they swim to the Sargasso Sea (a portion of the North Atlantic) to Spawn.

-Always try to light a fire with a single match -- even when an entire box of matches is at hand.
+The One-Match Fire Always try to light a fire with a single match — even when an entire box of matches is at hand.
 This skill could some day mean the difference between a warm, comfortable camp and a chilly, miserable one.
 Place a softball size piece of tinder on a dry bark or on the ground.
 Good tinder ingredients include lint, cotton threads, dry wood powder, bird or mouse nests, dry shredded bark or pine needles.
 Around the tinder, pile a handful of dry twigs.
 Over this nucleus, lean a few slightly larger, seasoned branches in tepee-fashion.
 Over the branches, lay some bigger pieces of deadwood.
 With the pile sheltered form the wind and rain, ignite the tinder so the flames eat into the heart of the pile.
 Once the fire gets going, shape it however you want.

 Catch a Frog A Jawed spear is great for catching fish, frogs and other aquatic creatures.
 Split one end of a green sapling 6 to 8 inches.
 Carve sharp, rear angling teeth into each flat side in the split.
 Use cordage to bind the split’s upper end so it won’t split further.
 Open the “jaws,” and separate them with a twig strong enough to keep them apart.
 When the spear is thrust at a fish or critter, the twig is knocked out and the jaws snap shut, holding the quarry.

 Pretty in Pink Perhaps the strangest name for a freshwater fish is the Dolly Varden, a pink-spotted char found in Alaska and the Pacific Northwest.
 The name comes from Miss Dolly Varden, a character in Charles Dickens’s Barnaby Rudge who wore a pink-spotted dress.

 What a Bite Flathead catfish have tooth pads consisting of hundreds of tiny, recurved teeth.
 The pad helps them hold their prey so it can’t wiggle around and escape.
 Don’t ever stick your hand into a flathead’s mouth to dislodge a hook; use pliers instead.
 Otherwise, you might get your hand back minus some skin.

 Cane Pole When fishing with cane poles, some anglers make the mistake of tying line only to the end of the cane.
 If the tip breaks, the fish is gone.
 Instead, run line along the whole length, starting just above where you’ll hold the pole.
 Tie the line here, then wrap a piece of electrical tape around the tie to secure it.
 Tape the line at several evenly spaced points along the pole, concluding with a piece of tape that secures the line at the tip of the pole.
 Leave a length of line beyond the tip that’s equal to the length of the pole.
 Once the line is rigged with terminal tackle, you can adjust the length as necessary by wrapping or unwrapping it at the tip.
 Tie it off with an overhand knot.

 Tree Well Shelter Snow is not necessarily an enemy to a person stranded or lost in a blizzard.
 In fact, it is a great insulator, and if you know how to build a propper snow shelter, it’ll keep you safe and warm for a short period.
 One quick, and effective snow shelter can be made in a tree well (the depression around a tree’s trunk that is protected from snow by the canopy of branches above it).
 First, construct a framework of branches and bows around the lowest branches.
 Then, dig a side cave in the well by tunneling away form the tree.
 Evergreen boughs laid on the floor of this cave make a comfortable sleeping place that can be as much as 40 degrees warmer than the temperature outside.

 Let other hunters drive deer to you

 When hunting highly pressured areas, spend some time scouting other hunters.
 Try to find trail markers, tree stands and ground blinds near easy access points in your area.
 Then pinpoint the thickest and ugliest cover in the woods that is located directly away from the hunting pressure. -Travis Faulkner

 Clay Oven You can make a camp oven in a clay stream bank.
 Hammer a sharp pole, about as thick as your forearm, straight down into the bank about three feet back from the edge.
 Then, a foot or so down the side of the bank, scoop out the size oven you want.
 The entrance should be narrower than the inside.
 Dig as far back as the pole, then pull the pole out to form a chimney.
 Give the interior a hard coating by smoothing and resmoothing it with wet hands.
 Kindle a small fire within to harden this lining.

 Lift A Buck Alone In a pinch, one man can hoist a deer more or less off the ground.
 Field-dress the animals first to reduce the weight.
 Next, cut a gambrel slit in each hind leg.
 Find a straight pole at least 15 feet long and strong enough to support the carcass.
 Lean one end in a tree fork with the other end on the ground.
 With the animal on its back, pull its hind legs up on either side of the pole and insert the gambrel stick through the hind leg slits on the top side of the pole.
 Then, grasping each end of the gambrel, push or pull the game up the leaning pole until it’s off the ground.
 Tie the gambrel to the pole to secure.

 A lake map will save you time finding underwater structure.

-Reflector ovens are great for baking biscuits, casseroles, pies and more.
+Reflector Oven Reflector ovens are great for baking biscuits, casseroles, pies and more.
 You can buy one in a store, but it can be bulky to carry to a campsite.
 A makeshift reflector oven can be made by cutting two forked sticks and driving them in the ground near your campfire about 2 to 3 feet apart.
 Lay another stick between the two forks.
 Wrap a piece of aluminum foil around the top stick three or four times to secure it, then stretch it from the stick to the ground at an angle, securing it at the bottom with a heavy stick laid across it side to side.
 Now cover the sides with additional pieces of foil and you’re ready to bake.

 Whistle Stop When you jump a cottontail from its cover, stop it in its tracks with a loud, shrill whistle.
 Some rabbits totally ignore the sound, but many will freeze where they are the moment they hear the whistle, allowing extra seconds for you to shoot before the rabbit disappears.

-Use Cork from a wine bottle to camouflage your face when hunting.
+Cork It Use Cork from a wine bottle to camouflage your face when hunting.
 Singe the end of the cork with a lighter or match, and then rub the black residue on your face.

 Find North If you are in the Northern Hemisphere, use the North Star to determine which direction is North.
 To find it, locate the Big Dipper, then follow a line starting with the two stars that form the front end (opposite the handle) of its “cup.”
 These point to the North Star (Polaris), which always lies directly over the north of the horizon.

-If you’ve overturned your canoe and another craft is nearby, this method can be used to upright your canoe.
+Right a Canoe If you’ve overturned your canoe and another craft is nearby, this method can be used to upright your canoe.
 Step 1: Transfer all gear from the overturned canoe to the rescue boat and maneuver the overturned craft so it sits at a 90-degree angle to the rescue craft.
 Step 2: The paddler or paddlers of the overturned canoe should swim to the end of the canoe farthest from the rescue boat and push down on the end of the craft to help break the suction.
 This allows the rescuer to lift the opposite end of the canoe up on to the gunwales of his boat.
 At this point, the paddlers of the overturned canoe should swim to the rescue boat and hold on.
 Step 3: The rescuer then slides the overturned canoe upside-down across the gunwales amidships until it is centered.
 The canoe is then rolled upright, slid back into the water and pushed to where the passengers can carefully re-board.